-Rescuers make last desperate push as final hours of oxygen on missing Titanic submersible tick down
+Rescuers make a last desperate push as final hours of oxygen on the missing Titanic sub tick down

 The U.S. Navy said in a statement Wednesday that it was sending a specialized salvage system that’s capable of hoisting “large, bulky and heavy undersea objects such as aircraft or small vessels.”

 The Titan weighs 20,000 pounds (9,071 kilograms).
-The U.S. Navy’s Flyaway Deep Ocean Salvage System is designed to lift up to 60,000 pounds (27,216kilograms), the Navy said on its website.
+The U.S. Navy’s Flyaway Deep Ocean Salvage System is designed to lift up to 60,000 pounds (27,216 kilograms), the Navy said on its website.

 Lost aboard the vessel are pilot Stockton Rush, the CEO of the company leading the expedition.
 His passengers are a British adventurer, two members of a Pakistani business family and a Titanic expert.
 OceanGate Expeditions oversaw the mission.